conda/conda-build/docs/source/resources/define-metadata.rst

 Independent test script files for each separate package are specified under the subpackage's test section.
-These files support the same formats as the top-level ``run_test.*`` scripts, which are .py, .pl, .bat, and .sh.
+These files support the same formats as the top-level ``run_test.*`` scripts, which are .py, .pl, .r, .bat, and .sh.
 These may be extended to support other script types in the future.

 .. code-block:: yaml